tayruxin/tp/docs/UserGuide.md

 Partial match of fields
 ![img.png](images/duplicate-detection/add-command/duplicate-partial-match.png)

-If you edit an application into a duplicate application, with the same company, role and deadline as an existing application in LinkMeIn, you will see an error message in the command box informing you of the duplicate company.
+LinkMeIn's duplicate check does not stop with adding entries.
+If you attempt to **edit** an application, creating a duplicate entry with the same company, role, and deadline as an existing application in LinkMeIn, an error message will be displayed in the command box, notifying you of the duplicate company as seen below.

-**Example:**
 ![img.png](images/duplicate-detection/edit-command/duplicate-edit.png)

 [&uarr; Back to Table of Contents](#table-of-contents)

 ## Company List Features
+Embark on a journey to unlock LinkMeIn's full potential through interactions with your list of companies.
+Discover options to find, list, filter, and sort companies, offering you a comprehensive toolkit to manage and organize your entire company portfolio efficiently.

 ### Find a company: `find`

-_You've applied to many companies and now you want to track a specific internship application for a particular company.
+_You've applied to many companies, and now you want to track a specific internship application for a particular company.
 Use the `find` command to quickly locate the company you want._

 **Format:** `find KEYWORD [MORE_KEYWORDS]...`